-cessary when strict requ Comprehensiveness irements for compliance e with evolving security s tandards is needed.
-Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Create organizational awareness of the need for compliance.
+This practice is necessary when strict requirements for compliance with evolving security standards is needed.
+Comprehensiveness Level 1 (Minimum) Comprehensiveness Level 2 (Ad Hoc) Comprehensiveness Level 3 (Consistent) Comprehensiveness Level 4 (Formalized) Objective Create organizational awareness of the need for compliance.
 Analyze and understand compliance requirements for implementation.
 Ensure implementation meets obligatory compliance requirements and audit leads to certification.
-Manage compliance with systematic techniques including automation and well- established assessmen process.
-At this level, the organization's adherence to compliance regimes is inconsistent.
+Manage compliance with systematic techniques including automation and wellestablished assessmen process.
+General considerations At this level, the organization's adherence to compliance regimes is inconsistent.
 At this level, the organization demonstrates an understanding of its compliance requirements and has the ability to perform assessments or choose to outsource them.
 At this level, mandatory and regulatory requirements are incorporated.
-At this level, a continuous process is established and an automated solution is introduced.
-What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Identify and monitor the general security- related compliance drivers, including compliance with protocols, plug and play and consortia certification.
+At this level, a continuous process is established, and an automated solution is introduced.
+What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Identify and monitor the general security-related compliance drivers, including compliance with protocols, standards and consortia certification.
 Outsource all or most of the activities regarding keeping the system compliant to security standards.
 Define a plan to meet external compliance requirements based on details research of relevant compliance regime.
 Check if the implemented practices accurately represent requirements and reconsider if they diverge.
 Perform the conformance and compliance assessment activities using an internal or outsourced team.
-Perform the compliance audits and consider regulatory guidelines from the controlling authorities to align the systems, networks, or processes with the appropriate requirements.
+Perform the compliance audits and consider regulatory guidelines from the controlling authorities to align the systems, networks, edge node hardware, or processes with the appropriate requirements.
 Systematically, but independently, manage the compliance for IT, OT and IoT.
 Proactively stay abreast of upcoming changes to compliance regimes and ensure adherence to those changes before they come into effect.
 Automate and conduct on a regular basis the collection, analysis, storing and retrieval of audit data.
 Keep the current and historic audit data per project centralized and allow access to approved individuals only.
-Establish a process for assessment for those At this level, the organization's adherence to compliance regimes is nconsistent.
-What needs to be done to achieve this evel dentify and monitor the general security- related compliance drivers, including compliance with protocols, plug and olay and consortia certification.
-Dutsource all or most of the activities regarding keeping the system compliant to awareness of the need for compliance.understand compliance requirements for implementation.At this level, the organization's adherence to compliance regimes is nconsistent.At this level, the organization demonstrates an understanding of its compliance requirements and has the ability to perform assessments or choose to outsource them.What needs to be done to achieve this evelWhat needs to be done to achieve this leveldentify and monitor the general security- related compliance drivers, including compliance with orotocols, plug and olay and consortia certification.What needs to be done to achieve this levelDutsource all or most of the activities regarding keeping the system compliant to security standards.Check if the implemented practices accurately represent requirements and reconsider if they diverge.Perform the conformance and compliance assessment activities using an internal or awareness of the need for compliance.understand compliance requirements for implementation.implementation meets obligatory compliance requirements and audit leads to certification.At this level, the organization's adherence to compliance regimes is nconsistent.At this level, the organization demonstrates an understanding of its compliance requirements and has the ability to perform assessments or choose to outsource them.At this level, mandatory and reguirements and has the ability to perform assessments or choose to outsource them.What needs to be done to achieve this levelWhat needs to be done to achieve this levelPerform the compliance requirements based on details research of regime.
-Check if the implemented practices accurately represent regarding keeping the system compliant to security standards.Define a plan to meet external compliance regime.
-Check if the implemented practices accurately represent requirements and reconsider if they diverge.Perform the compliance requirements.
-Systematically, but independently, manage the compliance for IT, OT and IoT.
+Establish a process for assessment for those requirements from the regulatory authorities

-Compliance Mar Compliance Management (cont. from page 37) that do not allow automated checks by implementing the similar scheme of obtaining and storing the data.
+Compliance Mana gement (cont. from pa ge 38) that do not allow automated checks by implementing the similar scheme of obtaining and storing the data.
 Consider IT, OT, and IoT holistically.
 Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Documented motivation and security-related compliance drivers.
 Informal compliance assessment results and identified gaps.
 Approved requirements and allocated time and resources to ensure compliance.
 Detailed pass/fail results of these activities are delivered to project stakeholders for evaluation.
 A centralized program and plan containing a response statement for each requirement that captures the concept of what should be done to ensure the requirement is met or note why it does not apply.
 Complete set of documents verifying and assuring compliance with security-related requirements.
 Valid certificates and other supporting evidence.
 Policies and tools used to automate the processes surrounding the audit data lifecycle.
 The required data is accessible and not stove piped within separate parts of the organization.
 Established policy for the organization on contributing the input or comments into compliance regimes that effect it and may have personnel solely responsible for its compliance and risk programs.

-Table 7-2:Compliance Management
+Table 7-2: Compliance Management